Complex numbers

 \( z_{1}z_{2} = r_{1} e^{i \theta_{1} } . r_{2} e^{i \theta_{2} } = r_{1} r_{2} e^{i (\theta_{1}+ \theta_{2}) } \)

-Lets use this link to see how to calculate power of complex numbers.
+Lets use this link to see how to calculate power and other operations on complex numbers.

 Was useful? want add anything?